sider/phinder/src/QueryParser/doc/2_Usage_of_basic_components.markdown

 The NameResolver node visitor
 -----------------------------

-One visitor that is already bundled with the package is `PhpParser\NodeVisitor\NameResolver`.
+One visitor that is already bundled with the package is `QueryParser\NodeVisitor\NameResolver`.
 This visitor helps you work with namespaced code by trying to resolve most names to fully qualified ones.

 For example, consider the following code: